morluque/moenawark/README.md

 Emphasis is placed on roleplaying over game mechanics; more specifically, game mechanics should always support roleplaying.

 It is a work in progress: code is not finished.
 In fact, code does nothing interesting yet :-) .
 I'm developping it on my copious free time(tm), so expect rather slow progress...
+Also, this is my first Go project, so expect to see quite non-idiomatic Go code.
+Still learning!

 Technically, it is written in Go and uses SQLite as datastore.